tokyocplusplus/OpenTK-Projects/README.md

-# OpenTK-Projects
+# Silk.NET
-this is a repo for a bunch of OpenTK projects, just little shenanigans and experiments; nothing big.
+this is a repo for a bunch of Silk.NET projects, just little shenanigans and experiments; nothing big.
 ```Cs
 using System;
 using System.Collections;